a-patel/LiteXStorage/docs/Azure.md

 # LiteX Azure Storage
 > LiteX.Storage.Azure is a storage library which is based on LiteX.Storage.Core and Microsoft Azure API.

-This client library enables working with the Microsoft Azure Storage Blob service for storing binary/blob data.
+This client library enables working with the Microsoft Azure Storage (Blob) service for storing binary/blob data.

-A very simple Wrapper for the Azure Blob Storage to handle container instantiations.

-A library to abstract storing files to Microsoft Azure.
-Small library for manage storage with Azure.
-A quick setup for Azure Storage.
+Small library to abstract storing files to Microsoft Azure.
+Quick setup for Azure Storage and very simple wrapper for the Azure Blob Storage to handle container instantiations.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Azure integration with your system.
+Purpose of this package is to bring a new level of ease to the developers who deal with Azure integration with their system.